auivanau/auivanau.github.io/_posts/phantom/2025-01-22-1-choosing-the-scope.md

 The skull, sinuses, and eyes became the perfect target: small, distinct, radiologically complex, and realistically printable on a tight schedule.

+I also considered other anatomical regions like the hand or pelvis.
+While those could be great future directions, the skull stood out for a few reasons.
+First, it’s immediately recognizable and visually impactful.
+Second, it offers a good mix of anatomical features—bone, air-filled sinuses, nervous system structures, and vascular channels—all packed into a relatively compact space.
+And from a clinical standpoint, head and neck anatomy is one of the most demanding areas in radiation oncology when it comes to contouring and treatment planning.
+So if I could build a phantom that performs well here, it would set a high standard for future expansions.

 ---

 ### 🧠 Structuring the Problem